RottenThunder/Project-Ember/README.md

 ## Recent Devlog Updates
 (All DevLog Updates can be found in the [DevLog Folder](https://github.com/RottenThunder/Project-Ember/tree/master/DevLog))
 ### Day 1 (15/10/2021)
-- Commit "First Commit - Entry Point"
-    - The development of "Ember Engine" has begun
-    - Added a way for the engine to create an application
-    - Added an entry point for the whole program located in the "Ember.dll" file
 - Commit "Logging Support"
     - Added logging support for the engine
     - Logging support was added with the help of a third-party library called "spdlog"